ArdalanJaf/blackjack/README.md

 # BlackJack

-Blackjack app built in a week to learn functional-based programming.
+Blackjack app built in a week to learn functional-based programming, during Autumn 2021.

 ## Software